MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 	 ![Picture 108](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image30.png)

-1. To delete the middle rule, at the left of the yellow triangle, select **X**.
+1. To delete the middle rule, at the right of the yellow triangle, select **X**.

 	 ![Picture 109](Linked_image_Files/08-design-report-in-power-bi-desktop-enhanced_image31.png)